egovelox/blog/posts/postgres.md

 user: postgres
 passwd : the pass you chose
 address : your public IP
-port : the port you chose.
+port : the port you chose
 ```